Brian1011/flutter-senior-mobile-app/README.md

 ## To deploy
 1. Run the source code with the above versions of dart and flutter.

 Incase of any issues use the link below to test the apk file.
-Install it ona any android device and test it.
+Install it on any android device and test it.

 ## The apk link
 https://drive.google.com/file/d/1upDtQjeYim9VL5yvfeAC4WzT2UQM76kp/view?usp=share_link